 Al Verney, a spokesman for Google in Brussels, said the company was working with the European Commission and has made a proposal to address the potential concerns of regulators.

-Foundem was one of several companies, including Microsoft (MSFT) Corp. that complained to the EU about Google, prompting the antitrust probe.
+Foundem was one of several companies, including Microsoft (MSFT:US) Corp. that complained to the EU about Google, prompting the antitrust probe.

 Chinese legislators are considering establishing heavier penalties for trademark infringement, Xinhua News reported.